 Open social media accounts to connect with customers

 LinkedIn is ideal for companies offering B2B services.
 Facebook and Twitter accounts are standard for most businesses.
-Pinterest and Instagram are ideal for company with visually appealing products.
+Pinterest and Instagram are ideal for companies with visually appealing products.

 And YouTube is yet another good platform, as Google tends to give relevant videos a high search engine ranking.